cveaswaran/ELSpring2015/README.md

-# ELSpring2015
-Template for ELSpring2015 class
+ ELSpring2015
-This is a template for students to clone for their work in the class.
-You should maintain the directory structure
+This is my (N02176842) repository.
+ALL work in here is mine, except otherwise noted.